Dullage/MarkdownToPublicLink/readme.md

 **tables** - Allows tables, based on [GitHub Flavoured Markdown](http://github.github.com/github-flavored-markdown/).

 **header-ids** - Adds "id" attributes to headers.
 The id value is a slug of the header text.
 Useful for linking to a specific header.

+### Table of Contents
+This app also includes a custom handler to turn any mention of `#toc` into a table of contents (providing it is lowercase and in its own paragraph).
+These tables only include links to headers within the same section so, for example, if you place a `#toc` underneath an h2, only h3-h6 links underneath that h2 will be included.

 ## My Setup
 To create and edit my notes I use [Typora](https://typora.io/) on Windows and [1Writer](http://1writerapp.com/) on iOS.
 Both use a single [Dropbox](https://www.dropbox.com/) folder to keep things in sync.